✅ Jammed Winch — Free It Without Breaking Anything

 Disconnecting Power

 Before attempting any repair, disconnect the battery.
-This is a crucial step to prevent accidental winch operation or electrical hazards.
+This is a central step to prevent accidental winch operation or electrical hazards.

 Methods to Release a Jammed Winch